 No-one knows what’s round the corner.
-It’s never too early to start saving, and no amount is too small – as the long-suffering staff at our local building society have seen, when you hand over pocket money and then whip it out to spend at Build a Bear.
+It’s never too early to start saving, and no amount is too small – as the long-suffering staff at our local bank have seen, when you hand over pocket money and then whip it out to spend at Build a Bear.
 Stashing some cash as emergency savings or a freedom fund can help you cope with whatever life throws at you.
 And remember, investing isn’t only for old men in braces, something I wish I’d discovered earlier myself.
 Make your money work for you – think interest, dividends and even rental income.

 Don’t spend money you can’t afford

 See that credit card?
 It’s not free money.
 You still have to pay it back.
 If some bank is willing to give you a credit limit of £2,000, that doesn’t mean you should go out and spend it.
 As my driving instructor said about the speed limit – it’s a guideline not a target.
 Think what you can actually afford, and try not to spend more than that.
 Otherwise, the free money could suddenly become very, very expensive if you can’t pay your bill at the end of the month and get shedloads of interest added.

 Debt is expensive.
 Borrow money, and you have to pay interest to someone else.
 Save the money yourself – and someone else will give you money as interest instead.
 So where possible, try to spend your own money rather than borrowing from elsewhere.
 If you are going to borrow, make sure it’s for something worthwhile.
 Maybe you need the education to get a job, a car to get to work or a home to live in.
 Check the interest rates and repayments, so you don’t take on a bigger burden than you can afford to repay.
 But if you do end up with debt problems – don’t be ashamed, don’t leave it to get worse, and seek help sooner rather than later.

 Once it’s gone, it’s gone